BZKrisztian/Vizsgaremek_Frontend/src/documents/Milestones.md

 	- Shared tasklists/tasks

 SOLVED:
+	- include update date for users at the overseer page
+	- configure the datepicker's overlay to not be behind the modal dialog component when it pops up
+	- Full responsivity! (its gonna be me i think...)
 	- button to hide all tasklists(so that they may gaze upon the background?)
 	- Cut up the my-profile page to adhere to structure
 		- My-profile -> static 'page', merely hosts component